 Through the Goblin Village

 Continue northeast from the goblin statue to find another monster pen.
 The goblins beside it aren’t nearly as subtle as the quest-giving goblin was, as they’ll simply free the Primal Hydra in the pen, then flee its wrath.
 Kill the hydra, then loot a pile of rocks south of the pen to find a Token of the Dryad.
 Northwest of the goblin statue, in front of a goblin hut, you’ll find another pile of rocks which conceals a Taldan Warrior’s Dog Tag.
 Finally, between this goblin hovel and the hydra pen is another pen occupied by a Primal Manticore, which you can free and kill for some experience.
-Kill the manticore, then search the fence west of the door to its pen, where you can find [Perception 23] a well hidden cache of loot containing 500 GP, some gems and other treasure.
+Kill the manticore (its stats aren’t too dissimilar from those of a Primal Hydra, save it has fewer attacks per round and no Fast Healing) then search the fence west of the door to its pen, where you can find [Perception 23] a well hidden cache of loot containing 500 GP, some gems and other treasure.

 Make your way west until you find another monster pen to the north, where you can slaughter another Primal Hydra, should you desire the experience for doing so.
-Whether you kill the Hydra for sport or not, keep venturing west until you find some cliffs blocking your way.
-At these cliffs, turn south and maneuver around a small hut and continue south until you reach a dead-end, where you can find [Perception 23] another well-hidden cache containing some scrolls, potions and… a spider leg?
+Whether you kill the Hydra for sport or not, make your way south from its pen to find a goblin hut along some cliffs.
+Maneuver around the hut and follow the cliffs south alongside a fence until you reach a dead-end, where you can find [Perception 23] another well-hidden cache containing some scrolls, potions and… a spider leg?
 Goblins, right?